-A partnership with the Administration of Children’s Services and the City University of New York (CUNY), the Fostering College Success Initiative has built upon The Foundling’s unique capacity for supporting the educational achievement of older adolescents.
+The Fostering College Success Initiative has built upon The Foundling’s unique capacity for supporting the educational achievement of older adolescents.
 The Initiative targets the increasing number of older youth in foster care and provides a wide range of supports – academic, social, financial, and professional – to prepare students to graduate from college with a four-year degree, ensuring a better future.
 Participants are supported by College Success Coaches who are deeply in touch with and trained to respond to the issues that this unique population faces.
 The program also includes career counseling and academic support that is provided by a team of tutors who ensure that each student is prepared to pass their classes, develop effective study habits, choose a major, and implement a long-term academic plan.

 This program is a collaboration with the Administration of Children’s Services, and works closely with the City University of New York (CUNY) and other universities.